PerlMonker303/ml-ocr-practice/README.md

 </p>
 <h2>Results</h2>
 <p>
+  On the training data the algorithm has an accuracy of 100%.
   The cross-validation set of data contains 100 * 26 = 2600 entries.
-It managed to predict 0.03% correct so far.
+It managed to predict correctly around 69% of the data.
 </p>
 <h2>Concepts practiced</h2>
 <ul>